Navigation and Search in C++

-To go to related files, press Shift+Alt+L or choosein the main menu.
+To go to related files, press Alt+Shift+L or choosefrom the main menu.

 ReSharper keeps track of your actions and navigation history, and offers some commands that let you navigate to places where you have edited or just studied the code.

-With ReSharper, you can investigate the inheritance hierarchy of types.
+With ReSharper, you can investigate the inheritance hierarchy of types from your solution and from referenced libraries.
 You can see both base types and inheritors of the selected type and navigate to any of them with a mouse click.
-For more information, see Exploring Type Hierarchy
+For more information, see Explore Type Hierarchy

 ReSharper allows you to visually analyze the hierarchy of includes for a single include directive or for a file.